GE Contemplates Dismantling Major Division

 ADVERTISEMENT

-A breakup would come just a few months after Mr. Flannery unveiled his plan to turnaround the struggling giant by focusing on its three core units -- aviation, power and health care.
-In November, Mr. Flannery slashed the dividend by half and said he would divest $20 billion of assets, though he stopped short of the more dramatic structural changes he raised on Tuesday.
+A breakup would come just a few months after Mr. Flannery unveiled his plan to turn around the struggling giant by focusing on its three core units: aviation, power and health care.
+In November, the longtime GE executive said he would divest $20 billion in assets, though he stopped short of the dramatic structural changes he disclosed Tuesday.

+People close to GE said the move to break up the company is an evolution of Mr. Flannery's strategy as he has considered GE's options, and wasn't prompted by the recent insurance problems.

+The first steps to splitting up the company -- likely to result in a smaller company and not the end of GE -- are expected by spring, said one person close to the decision making.
+Multiple people close to GE warned that pensions and GE's debt structure could make separating the divisions difficult, but that such problems can be addressed.

+GE spent decades building itself up, creating a financial-services arm that rivaled the biggest banks and a media empire that included NBC.
+But since the financial crisis last decade the company has shrunk its operations to focus on its core industrial divisions.
+It also made ill-timed bets on the oil and coal businesses that have depressed recent results.

+After years of underperformance, GE shares tumbled last year -- erasing more than $100 billion in market value -- following the company's disclosure that it was struggling to generate enough cash to fund its dividend.

-GE has been under pressure from investors, including activist Trian Fund Management, to cut costs and revamp its operations.
-Last year, executives blamed overcapacity in its big power business for a shortfall in profits and cash flow.
-In December, GE said it would cut 12,000 jobs in the unit, which makes turbines used in power plants around the world.
+Investors including activist Trian Fund Management have pushed GE to cut costs and revamp its operations.
+Last year, executives blamed overcapacity in its big power business, which makes turbines used in power plants around the world, for a shortfall in profits and cash flow.
+In December, GE said it would cut 12,000 jobs in the unit.

-On Tuesday, Mr. Flannery revealed new problems in GE's insurance business and said the latest thinking on the company's structure was part of his continuing review of the portfolio.
-For decades, GE has argued its different units benefit from centralized research, global sales teams and management culture.
+On Tuesday, as Mr. Flannery revealed new problems in GE's insurance business, he said the latest thinking on the company's structure was part of his continuing review of the portfolio.
+For decades, GE had argued that its different units benefit from centralized research and global sales teams and a management culture that is consistent throughout the company.

 "The real core approach here is to make sure that these businesses can flourish in the decades ahead and that they have the right capital structures and investment resources to do that," he told analysts.